openlibraryenvironment/listener-openurl/doc/manual.md

 * `loggingCategories` -- a comma-separated string such as `"start,co,rr"` specifying a default set of logging categories to be used unless [overridden with an environment variable](#environment).
 * `listenPort` -- specifies which TCP/IP port to listen on, defaulting to 3012 if this is not specified.
+* `staticPath` -- specifies the location of a directory, relative to the location of the configuration file, from which [static files can be served](#serving-static-files).

 For communication with the ReShare back-end: